 and select the Picc Lite Toolsuite:

-Go to Settings
+Go to SettingsOptions... menu:

 select the Tools page in the Picc Lite compiler options dialog and enter the full path to the PICC Lite compiler in the Compiler field:

 That's it.
-Now you are ready to edit, build and debug your project.
+Now you are ready to edit, build, and debug your project.

 SourceBoost IDE, C2C-plus, C2C++ and P2C-plus compilers are distributed as shareware products with a trial period (usually 15 days) to try these applications.
-After the trial period expires only PIC16F84 target remains supported.
-To unlock other targets SourceBoost IDE and at least one compiler must be registered.
-To register visit http://www.picant.com/c2c/register.html or send an e-mail to support@sourceboost.com.
-After registration an e-mail will be sent to you with a key used to unlock the product.
+After the trial period expires only one target will remain supported.
+To unlock other targets a compiler license must be obtained.

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.